cookie1170/input-wrapper/README.md

 # input-helper

-Generates static wrappers for strong-referencing input actions from Unity's Input system, as well as provides a system for easily remapping inputs
+Generates static wrappers for strong-referencing input actions from Unity's Input system, as well as provides a system for easily remapping and displaying inputs

 # Input wrapper: